cjacker/opensource-toolchain-fpga/README.md

 ## Usage demo for Lattice iCE40 (iCESugar and iCESugar nano)

-Here we use iCESugar with Lattice iCE50-UP5k development board as example, save below codes to 'blink.v':
+Here we use iCESugar development board with Lattice iCE40-UP5K, it has a RGB LED on board.

+save below codes to 'blink.v':

 ```
 /*